Ladakh Buddhist Association: Post-independence history

 Following the accession of Jammu and Kashmir to India in 1947 and the discussions with the United Nations regarding a plebiscite to determine the final disposition of the state, Chewang Rigzin, the President of the Ladakh Buddhist Association wrote to the Prime Minister Jawaharlal Nehru asking for it to be excluded from such arrangements.
 He argued that Ladakh was a "separate nation" by all tests, such as race, language and culture, and had a right to self-determination.
 He suggested that Ladakh should be governed directly by the Government of India or merged with Jammu or East Punjab.
 Nehru urged him not to raise separatist demands as they might weaken India's stand on Kashmir in the United Nations.

 After this, the LBA turned to demanding internal autonomy within the state of Jammu and Kashmir.
 It made various demands such as the set-up of a Ladakh Affairs Ministry headed by a Ladakhi MLA, adequate representation in legislature and civil service, development funds for roads and bridges etc. Some of the demands were accepted, but others were not because they were opposed by the Kargil Action Committee in Kargil The autonomy demand was rejected in the 1980s on the grounds that it did not have support in Kargil.

 The onset of armed militancy in the Kashmir Valley in 1989, with strong Islamist overtones, convinced many Buddhists in Leh that their future was uncertain in Jammu and Kashmir.
 The question of regional autonomy now began to be framed in communal terms, as a Muslim-Buddhist conflict.
 A scuffle between a Buddhist youth and some Muslims in July 1989 provoked a major agitation in Leh, spreading to other parts of the Leh district.
 A strong crack-down by the Jammu and Kashmir Armed Police with allegations of human rights abuses, led LBA to launch a violent struggle demanding a Union Territory status for Ladakh.

 From 1989 to 1992, the LBA initiated a boycott against Ladakh's Muslim as a way to express their grievances toward the Kashmiri government despite the fact that Ladakh's Muslims differed from the Muslims Kashmiris and even each other.
 Buddhists were restricted from having any social or economic contacts with Muslims in pain of being threatened by violence or fined.
 In 1989, there were violent riots between Buddhists and Muslims in Leh, caused by increasing economic and political resentment felt by Buddhists.
 The LBA announced a social and economic boycott of local Muslims.
 The boycott undermined the positive relationships between the two communities.
 However, due to strong links between the Muslim and Buddhist community, many Buddhists ignored the orders and continued to interact with Muslims.
-The boycott was lifted after the LBA and the Indian government agreed on creating a Autonomous Hill Council for Ladakh.
+The boycott was lifted after the LBA and the Indian government agreed on creating an Autonomous Hill Council for Ladakh.